 After 34 years, Tom Cruise’s return to the cockpit will have to wait a few months longer.
 Paramount has delayed the movie from its June 24 release date.
 The sequel is now set for a holiday launch of December 23.

 IFC Films announced that director Hirokazu Kore-eda’s first film in the English language has been pulled from its March 20 release date.
+The film is now set to release in theaters on July 3.

 Sony’s upcoming adaptation of the popular video game series has been pushed back from March 5, 2021 to Oct.
 8, 2021.